 I kind of never want to live with someone ever again.

-I moved into my apartment a year ago.
-That’s a fact that is crazy to think about.
-In a lot of ways it doesn’t feel like I’ve lived here for an entire year, but, thinking back to when I first moved in, I guess it really does.
+I moved into my apartment last March, and have been living alone, happily, in this one bedroom place for a year.
+The fact that it’s been an entire twelve months is crazy to think about.
+In a lot of ways it doesn’t feel like I’ve lived here that long, but, thinking back to when I first moved in, I guess it really does.

 I remember those first few weeks in my new apartment, when everything was so empty and everything was so new.
 Things I hadn’t seen in years came out of boxes, so many new things were acquired, and all those purchases I’d hoarded finally were stripped of packaging.